Filibaba/Tablecloth/README.md

 }
 ```

+## Documentation

+All of the code is fairly well documented, albeit probably riddled with copy-paste errors.
+Checkout `Tablecloth.swift` and
+`View.swift` for the most relevant bits.

 ## On Production Readyness

 This code has been used with great success in [Plantry](https://www.plantry.app/) for years.
 It does however not contain everything